AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 :github_url: https://github.com/AI4Finance-Foundation/FinRL

 ============================
-Development setup with PyCharm
+Development Guide
 ============================

-This setup with pycharm makes it easy to work on all of AI4Finance-Foundation's repositories simultaneously, while allowing easy debugging, committing to the respective repo and creating PRs/MRs.
+Git is a commonly used tool in software engineering.
+PyCharm is a popular IDE for Python, and developers can also choose other IDEs as they like.
+Now, we take PyCharm as an example.
+This setup with PyCharm makes it easy to work on all of AI4Finance-Foundation's repositories simultaneously, while allowing easy debugging, committing to the respective repo and creating PRs/MRs.

 Step 1: Download Software
 =======